Frequently Asked Questions

 Yes.
-Typically, lenders require a 20-25% down payment with remainder financed at closing.
+Typically, lenders require a 20-25% down payment with the remainder financed at closing.
 Rates are approximately 5% and terms of 10-15 years are available.
 Contact sales for more information or to be connected to one of our preferred partners.

 Who can provide insurance for my A5 and how much does it cost?

-Annual premiums for liability insurance vary depending on the type of aircraft insured and a pilot’s experience.
-ICON is in discussions with several insurance providers who are interested in working with ICON customers.
-Please call ICON Sales for a referral before contacting a broker on your own for the best possible rates.
+Annual premiums for liability insurance for GA aircraft vary depending on the type of aircraft insured and the pilot’s experience.
+ICON has relationships with several insurance providers.
+It is critical that you connect with ICON Sales for a referral before contacting a broker on your own for the best possible rates.